MadBerry42/ASL-detector/README.md

 I found that the program was also a bit too confident and sometimes produced multiple outputs for the same gesture, so I added a few lines to increase confidence before providing an answer: the answer has to be consistent for a few seconds before it can be considered valid.

+I divided the codes into four parts: Data collection, Data training, Model performance evaluation, real time test.
+I also decided to add a better visualization for model performances and now the code returns a figure with the confusion matrix and the accuracy.

 In this repository you will find multiple .py files which are expected to be run in order.
 The ASL_notebook.ipynb file contains all the sequences from beginning to the end.
 However, I recommend to go by single files for readibility and to save time.

 Future developments for improving user experience will include plotting the evaluation results having a real table for the confusion matrix and a graph depicting accuracy over time.